 Australia is a mecca for young people looking for a year abroad making it a wonderful choice for an au pair looking to combine work with travel.
 Au pairs will have no problem meeting other travelers and Aussies are always keen for a night out.

 If you’re from an English-speaking country you’re less likely to have a language barrier issue (though don’t count it out completely -- Aussie slang can be like an entirely new language itself) and those looking to learn the language will find plenty of opportunities to do so.

-- Look for au pair jobs in Sweden.
+Look for au pair jobs in Australia.